kjp22/quant_view/README.md

 I rounded the numbers, mostly for aethetic purposes.

-# Step 5: Convert Date to UNIX time and rename the column to 'time'
+# Convert Date to UNIX time and rename the column to 'time'
 data.index = pd.to_datetime(data.index)
 data['time'] = data.index.astype('int64') // 10**9  # This should correctly convert to UNIX time in seconds